iamgbsmith/til/git/undoing-changes.md

 ### Undo all changes in a private branch

-For example, to remove all changes on a private branch that are uncommitted, use the `git reset` command.
+To remove all changes on a private branch that are uncommitted, use the `git reset` command.
 If you want to retain any files that were created on the branch use the `--soft` option (__do not use the `--hard` option unless you want to delete all changes in the working directory__):

 ```shell
 git reset --soft